dougdyson/polylog/README.md

 # polylog
 ---
-Welcome to Polylog, a live online video classroom that enables you to scale your cohorts.
+Welcome to polylog, a live online video classroom that enables you to scale your cohorts.

 ## the problem
 Traditional lecture style delivery is not well suited for online learning.